 - Suspect Interviewing and Interrogation

-The Forensic Interviewing of Children Protocol seminar is our most sought after training.
-The Protocol is part of Michigan’s Child Protection Law; therefore, each county is required to use only trained Forensic Interviewers.
-The CATS program and CWTI (through the Department of Health & Human Services) are the only two approved providers of this training in Michigan.
+The Forensic Interviewing of Children Protocol training is the primary training focus of the unit.
+The CATS program and the Child Welfare Training Institute, through the Michigan Department of Health & Human Services, are the only two approved providers of this training in Michigan.